MichaelKasper1/Cancer_Dependency_Predictor/README.md

 - [Remote Explorer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) Let's you connect to Pitt CRC
 - [Vue](https://marketplace.visualstudio.com/items?itemName=Vue.volar) This extension provides support for view framework

-Once you have at least a basic understanding of these, time to start developing/ maintaining!
-I recommend creating an environment within the main "Gene_Dependency_Web_Server" directory named .venv.
-We need to use an old version of python to use the tensorflow/ keras trained DeepDEP models.
-You can do so like this:
+To set up your development environment, we need to use an old version of python to use the tensorflow/ keras trained DeepDEP models.

     ```bash
     brew install python@3.8
-    python3.8 -m venv .venv
-    source .venv/bin/activate
     ```

 Install make to easily install all app dependencies and start your development servers: